Cyclone Gabrielle: Norfolk Island

-The Australian territory of Norfolk Island was placed under a red alert as Gabrielle approached, with the center of the storm forecast to pass over or close to the island.
+The Australian territory of Norfolk Island was placed under a red alert as Gabrielle approached.
 Australian military and emergency personnel were on standby and ready to respond.
 The Emergency Management Norfolk Island (EMNI) sent out a warning on Saturday afternoon, advising people to stay inside and announcing that most businesses would close.

-On Norfolk Island, a red alert warning was issued before the cyclone.
 During 11 February, Gabrielle passed directly over Norfolk Island.
 Although the cyclone brought down trees and disrupted power, there were no reports of significant damage.
 Norfolk Island's emergency controller George Plant said there had been 40 calls for help, but the damage was "manageable".

 New Zealand

 Heavy rain and wind warnings were issued for across the North Island of New Zealand as Gabrielle approached the country, including red heavy rain warnings in Northland, Auckland, Coromandel, Gisborne District, and Hawke's Bay, and red wind warnings in Northland, Auckland, Coromandel Peninsula, and Taranaki.
+New Zealand forecasters at MetService and Weatherwatch saw more than a week in advance that it would be one of the biggest storms in a generation, and that it would kill people (eleven people in New Zealand).

 During 9 February, states of emergency in place in Auckland and the Coromandel Peninsula as a result of earlier floods were extended in anticipation of Gabrielle's arrival, while a precautionary state of emergency was declared in Northland on 12 February.
 Many residents across the upper North Island who had been affected by earlier flooding prepared themselves for the cyclone, while emergency services were on high alert.
 Residents were warned that power cuts were likely and it was suggested that people withdraw some cash because electronic payment systems would not work in a power cut.
 People were encouraged to have three days of supplies.